 Mountain bike riding is permitted on designated trails in:

-- Mt Coot-tha Forest (also see Mountain bike riding on Mt Coot-tha webpage)
+- Mt Coot-tha Reserve (Mt Coot-tha Forest) (also see Mountain bike riding on Mt Coot-tha webpage)

 - Toohey Forest Park